HOOLIGANISM

 Mr Fowler-Watt said: “What I feel, especially if you want to arrest hooliganism in school rugby, the first step should be to scrap the competitions and tournaments.
 Get back to square one, which is schools should concentrate on playing their traditional friendly fixtures.
 Unfortunately, these tournaments have now become too competitive and with so much money being pumped in, the stakes are high.
 So no one wants to lose.
 Let each school be responsible for their own performances, conduct, security and crowd control.
 It has been done like that in the past, for a very long period”.

 “So going forward, I am confident we can host matches in a more secure environment.
-I like to request all Trinitians, young and old, who are coming to watch matches at Pallekelle or at any other venues that they should remember what Trinity is and what Trinity stands for.
+I like to request all Trinitians, young and old, who are coming to watch matches at Pallekelle or at any other venues that they remember what Trinity is and what Trinity stands for.
 We must be disciplined and conduct ourselves exemplarily well.
 No matter what happens in the middle or whether you are being provoked by others which would lead you to behave in a manner that is not acceptable to this great institution, you should not lose your temper or rise to the bait.”

 We interviewed Mr. B.A.
-Abeyrathna current President of Sri Lanka Schools Rugby Association (SLSRFA) and Principal of Royal College, Colombo.
+Abeyrathna current President of the Sri Lanka Schools Rugby Association (SLSRFA) and Principal of Royal College, Colombo.
 Here he shares the actions taken by SLSRFA on arresting hooliganism in Schools Rugby which has escalated over the years.

 “Rugby is an exciting game and a contact sport, it is now widely gaining popularity across the Island.
 Sri Lanka’s schools Rugby has a big following with schools actively participating with their respective Old Boys and Parents getting involved in the game either in organizing matches or helping the students to compete in tournaments.
 There is a lot of time, money and resources being spent by the schools and Old Boys.
 So they are really passionate and also expect a good result or their teams to do well on the field.
-Due to the nature of the sport there are more chances for confrontations, players to get in to heated situations or lose their temper.
-Players who are playing aggressively may at times engage in intimidating tactics on the field or may conduct themselves in unsporting manner.
+Due to the nature of the sport, there are more chances for confrontations, and players to get into heated situations or lose their temper.
+Players who are playing aggressively may at times engage in intimidating tactics on the field or may conduct themselves in an unsporting manner.
 Invariably Old Boys, spectators and parents tend to get carried away by what they witness from outside.
 This has led to many unpleasant situations”.

 “We have commenced a series of programmes creating awareness about these developments and what measures need to be taken among schools.
 We started informing school authorities including the masters in charge of the game (rugby) at all schools about what is expected of them.
 We’ve had several discussions on this with the Ministry of Education including with Hon.
 Minister Akila Viraj Kariyawasam and special sports consultant Mr. Sunil Jayaweera.
-We will have several workshops and programmes to educate Principals and masters in charge giving them guidelines starting from recruitment of coaching staff, assessments of their skills levels, the training recommended for students, how to organize matches, crowd control, security measures, how to get the medical support (doctors and ambulances), safety requirements, etc. We have initiated this already at Royal College where we have briefed the boys and parents about their duties and what is expected from them.
-We also informed the Old Royalists about their roles and the support we need when hosting matches or play in the tournaments.
-We have taken steps to ensure our players will always uphold the spirit of the game and for us to host matches at RC Complex in a safer and conducive environment for spectators or visiting team”.
+We will have several workshops and programmes to educate Principals and masters in charge giving them guidelines starting from recruitment of coaching staff, assessments of their skill levels, the training recommended for students, how to organize matches, crowd control, security measures, how to get the medical support (doctors and ambulances), safety requirements, etc. We have initiated this already at Royal College where we have briefed the boys and parents about their duties and what is expected from them.
+We also informed the Old Royalists about their roles and the support we need when hosting matches or playing in the tournaments.
+We have taken steps to ensure our players will always uphold the spirit of the game and for us to host matches at RC Complex in a safer and conducive environment for spectators or visiting teams”.

 “Sri Lanka Schools Rugby Association will take all necessary means to educate and inform all those who are involved with Schools Rugby about the need to lift the standards of discipline among both players and spectators.
 We will take action if schools fail in their duties.
 We (SLSRFA) had several lapses in the past but we have now addressed them all.
 We have also formed a joint committee with the representatives of SLRFU in getting their expertise to run the School Rugby smoothly in the coming season which will also involve the Ministry of Sports working closely with the Ministry of Education.
-There will be national level programmes directed at developing the sport across all age levels.
-We believe all these are steps taken in the right direction to eradicate the Hooliganism from schools rugby and also to develop the game further.
-We need the support from schools, spectators, parents and media for this.
+There will be national-level programmes directed at developing the sport across all age levels.
+We believe all these are steps taken in the right direction to eradicate Hooliganism from schools rugby and also to develop the game further.
+We need support from schools, spectators, parents and media for this.
 We are looking forward to a better Schools Rugby season ahead!”

 HEADLINES